 The Himalayan-owning household must be kept fastidiously clean.
-Get rid of wall-to-wall carpets; you'll never eliminate all the Himalayan's dander from carpets.
-Steam clean flooring, beds and soft fabrics.
+You may need to consider removing any wall-to-wall carpets, as carpeting makes it difficult to clean — you'll never eliminate all the Himalayan's dander from carpets.
+Steam clean flooring, beds, and soft fabrics.
 Use HEPA-filtered vacuum cleaners and HEPA air purifiers to strip airborne allergens from the air you're breathing.
 Take every step to keep dust levels down.

 If you live with other people, ask someone without cat allergies to clean the litter box for you.
 Hiring a professional to clean your home regularly may also be beneficial as it will reduce your exposure to allergens while cleaning.

 Although he won't appreciate it, most Himalayans accept bathing if it's done from an early age.
 Buy pet shampoo from a veterinarian and bathe your Himalayan monthly; bathing him more frequently may damage his coat and skin.
 Bathing will encourage less shedding.
 Groom him outside when he's damp or dry.
 Frequent grooming keeps allergens down as it also encourages less shedding.
 Regularly treat against fleas; he'll lick his coat, spreading more protein, if he's itchy.

 Make a Himalayan-free zone